reside-ic/reside-ic.github.io/content/blog/r-mpi-part-one.md

 written in C, C++, or Fortan.

-Furthermore, recent releases of [Rtools](https://cran.r-project.org/bin/windows/Rtools/) have included support for Microsoft's MP.
-Here, we're going to use that to write some MPI code in R for Windows, and run it with multiple local processes, and then using multiple nodes on our departmental MS-HPS cluster.
+Furthermore, recent releases of [Rtools](https://cran.r-project.org/bin/windows/Rtools/) have included support for Microsoft MPI.
+Here, we're going to use that to write some MPI code in R for Windows, and run it with multiple local processes, and then using multiple nodes on our departmental MS-HPC cluster.

 # First steps.